harrietty/harrietryder.co.uk/src/blog/goals-2019.md

 This is something I've wanted to do, and have done on and off, for a long time.
 I think it's finally time.
 About 8 months ago I gave up coffee which I always thought would be harder than booze since I'm sure I genuinely was addicted to it, so if I can do that then I'm sure I can do this.

-My main strategy for the beginning to to avoid situations where I know I'll be tempted/pressured to drink.
+My main strategy for the beginning is to avoid situations where I know I'll be tempted/pressured to drink.

 After that I'll figure out better strategies for socialising in places and at events where drinking alcohol is encouraged.